PaddlePaddle/Paddle/doc/design/python/user_interface.md

 this is a basic concept when user write a Paddle program.

 In computer programming, a block is a lexical structure of source code which is grouped together.
-In most programming languages, block is useful when define a function or some conditional statements such as `if-else`, `while`.
+In most programming languages, block is useful when define a function or some conditional statements such as `if-else` and `while`.

 Similarlly, the function of `pd.Block` in Paddle is to enable groups of operators to be treated as if they were one operator to make `if_else_op` or RNNOp's declaration simpler and Python's `with` statement is used to make the codes look much like a block.